Princess Margaret, Countess of Snowdon: Early life

 Margaret was a Brownie in the 1st Buckingham Palace Brownie Pack, formed in 1937.
-She was also a Girl Guide and later a Sea Ranger.
-She served as President of Girlguiding UK from 1965 until her death on 9 February 2002.
+She later became a Girl Guide and then a Sea Ranger, and she served as President of Girlguiding UK from 1965 until her death.

-At the outbreak of World War II, Princesses Margaret and Elizabeth were at Birkhall, on the Balmoral Castle estate, where they stayed until Christmas 1939, enduring nights so cold that drinking water in carafes by their bedside froze.
+At the outbreak of World War II, Margaret and Elizabeth were at Birkhall, on the Balmoral Castle estate, where they remained until Christmas 1939, enduring nights so cold that the drinking water in carafes by their bedsides froze.
 They spent Christmas at Sandringham House before moving to Windsor Castle, just outside London, for much of the remainder of the war.
-Lord Hailsham wrote to Winston Churchill to advise the evacuation of the princesses to the greater safety of Canada, to which their mother famously replied, "The children won't go without me.
+Lord Hailsham wrote to Winston Churchill recommending that the princesses be evacuated to the greater safety of Canada, to which their mother famously replied, "The children won't go without me.
 I won't leave without the King.
 And the King will never leave."
-At Windsor, the princesses staged pantomimes at Christmas in aid of the Queen's Wool Fund, which bought yarn to knit into military garments.
-In 1940, Margaret sat next to Elizabeth during their radio broadcast for the BBC's Children's Hour, addressing other children who had been evacuated from cities.
-Margaret spoke at the end by wishing all the children goodnight.
+At Windsor, the princesses staged pantomimes at Christmas in aid of the Queen's Wool Fund, which bought yarn to be knitted into military garments.
+In 1940, Margaret sat beside Elizabeth during their radio broadcast for the BBC's Children's Hour, addressing children who had been evacuated from cities; Margaret spoke at the end, wishing the listeners goodnight.